-Risk Factors Investing in our Common Stock involves substantial risks.
-See the section of this prospectus entitled "Risk Factors" and other information included in this prospectus for a discussion of factors that you should consider carefully before deciding to invest the underwriters not to offer for sale, issue, sell, contract to sell, pledge or otherwise dispose of any shares of our Common Stock or securities convertible into Common Stock for a period of 90 days from the date of this prospectus without the prior written consent of the representative of the underwriters.
-See the section of this prospectus entitled " $Underwriting - Lock-Up\ Agreements$."
+We, our directors and officers and certain of our significant stockholders, have agreed with the underwriters not to offer for sale, issue, sell, contract to sell, pledge or otherwise dispose of any shares of our Common Stock or securities convertible into Common Stock for a period of 90 days from the date of this prospectus without the prior written consent of the representative of the underwriters.
+See the section of this prospectus entitled "Underwriting - Lock-Up Agreements."